Ragnar Klavan

-Klavan played for Elva, Tulevik and Flora in Estonia, winning the Meistriliiga with Flora in the 2003 season, before moving to the Netherlands where he represented Heracles Almelo and AZ, winning the Eredivisie with the latter in the 2008–09 season.
+Klavan played for Elva, Tulevik and Flora in Estonia, winning the Meistriliiga with Flora in the 2003 season, before moving to the Netherlands where he played for Heracles Almelo and AZ, winning the Eredivisie with the latter in the 2008–09 season.
 In 2012, he transferred to FC Augsburg and spent four seasons in the Bundesliga before his move to Liverpool in 2016 for €5 million.
 In 2018, Klavan signed for Serie A's Cagliari in a transfer worth £2 million.
-In 2021, he returned to Estonia signing for Paide Linnameeskond.
+In 2021, he returned to Estonia signing for Paide Linnameeskond and retired from football with Kalev in 2024.

 Klavan made his senior international debut for Estonia in 2003, and became captain in 2012.
 In 2015, he became the ninth player to make 100 appearances for Estonia, and is currently the fifth-most capped player in the history of the national team.
-Klavan has won the Estonian Footballer of the Year award a record seven times, in 2012 and from 2014 to 2019.
+Klavan has won the Estonian Footballer of the Year award a record seven times, in 2012 and six consecutive from 2014 to 2019.